eeue56/json-to-elm/README.md

         ]
 ```

+You can also give it a json file.

 or you can use the following functions:

 `print_everything` takes in a string containing a JSON object, and a top-level name for the alias it will generate.